SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ## Task 2 - Introduction to Node.js
 ### What is Node.js?
 Node.js is an open source, cross-platform runtime environment for server-side JavaScript applications.
+It uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

 ### When to use Node.js?
-- JSON based REST APIs
+- JSON-based REST APIs
 - Web / Mobile-Web Apps
 - Network Apps
-- *Not for CPU intensive work.*
+- **NOT** for CPU intensive work

 ### Setup
 1. Install [Node.js](https://nodejs.org/).